shubh-mishra/editorial-ai-assist/2_project-breakdown.md

-Here’s a **comprehensive project breakdown** of the **Editorial AI Assistant**, structured into modules, their subcomponents, technologies, team roles, and development phases.
+**Comprehensive project breakdown** of the **Editorial AI Assistant**, structured into modules, their subcomponents, technologies, team roles, and development phases.

 ---